-Jeff’s tune “I Never Wanted You to Go” from the A Little Romance CD, was placed alongside Roy Orbison, Ellis Paul, and The Bacon Brothers on the Trinity Rose Foundation release “Vision, Hope, Love”.
-Mike Cotter, Washington Area Music Association Award winner, also covered one of the rockers from The Human Wilderness, “Hideaway Rockin” on his “Radio Saves” album.
+Jeff’s tunes "You" and “I Never Wanted You to Go” from the The Human Wilderness CD, was placed alongside Roy Orbison, Ellis Paul, and The Bacon Brothers on the Trinity Rose Foundation release “Vision, Hope, Love”.
+The late Mike Cotter, a multiple Washington Area Music Association Award winner, also covered one of the rockers from The Human Wilderness, “Hideaway Rockin” on his “Radio Saves” album.
 Georgia artist Leesa Biddy covered Jeff's song "Anybody Got a Heart" on her album "A Chance to Save the World" after hearing the demo that was recorded by the Brooks and Dunn road band.

 Jeff’s songs have been featured on US television on the programs “The Young and the Restless”, “Army Wives”, the independent murder mystery, “Teach Me Tonight” and in a European ad campaign for Opel automobiles.

 Jeff created the character Junior Buggwater, a drifter and a charlatan rainmaker for the stage production of "Rain Follows the Plow".
 Jeff also co-wrote with the show's creator, Steve Coffee, one of the highlighted songs “Show You the Rain”.

 Jeff performs solo and with his band The Human Wilderness and The Human Wilderness String Band in nightclubs, house concerts and festivals across the Mid-Atlantic region.
 In February 2018, Jeff launched his "Tunes at Noon" series, a bi-weekly live FB event where he performs original and cover songs.